scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 The optimizer was re-written for Scala 2.12 to become more reliable and powerful – and to side-step the spelling issue by calling the new flag `-opt`.
 This post describes how to use the optimizer in Scala 2.12 and 2.13: what it does, how it works, and what are its limitations.

+The options were simplified for 2.13.9, as described here.
+The [earlier version](https://www.lightbend.com/blog/scala-inliner-optimizer) of this article uses the traditional forms, which are still supported.

 ## Motivation

 Why does the Scala compiler even have a JVM bytecode optimizer?
-The JVM is a highly optimized runtime with a just-in-time (JIT) compiler with 19 years of tuning.
+The JVM is a highly optimized runtime with a just-in-time (JIT) compiler that benefits from over two decades of tuning.
 It's because there are certain well-known code patterns that the JVM fails to optimize properly.
 These patterns are common in functional languages such as Scala.
 (Increasingly, Java code with lambdas is catching up and showing the same performance issues at run-time.)

 The two most important such patterns are "megamorphic dispatch" (also called "the inlining problem") and value boxing.
 If you'd like to learn more about these problems in the context of Scala, you could watch the part of [my Scala Days 2015 talk (starting at 26:13)](https://youtu.be/Ic4vQJcYwsU?t=1573).

 The goal of the Scala optimizer is to produce bytecode that the JVM can execute fast.
 It is also a goal to avoid performing any optimizations that the JVM can already do well.

 This means that the Scala optimizer may become obsolete in the future, if the JIT compiler is improved to handle these patterns better.
 In fact, with the arrival of GraalVM, that future might be nearer than you think!
-We take a closer look at Graal in a follow-up post.
 But for now, we dive into some details about the Scala optimizer.

 ## Constraints and assumptions